I love helping people improve their Microsoft PowerPoint skills.

 Things to remember:

-(1) Select the text, press Shift+Alt+→ to move it to a second level, press Shift+Alt+→ again to move it to a third level
+1. Select the text, press Shift+Alt+→ to move it to a second level, and press Shift+Alt+→ again to move it to a third level.

-(2) If you want to make it back to the first level, just press Shift+Alt+← two times
+2. If you want to make it back to the first level, just press Shift+Alt+← two times.
+It's easy!

 Part 3: Control the Indent of a Bullet Point

-Tired of playing around with bullet points and ending up fail to position them correctly?
+Tired of playing around with bullet points and failing to position them correctly?
 The following tips will solve the problem once and for all.
-However, it's a little difficult here as you need to remember several hot keys, but don't worry, I will show you the easiest way of doing it in just one minute.
+It's a little difficult here, however, as you need to remember several hot keys.
+But don't worry, I will show you the easiest way of doing it in just one minute.

 Things to remember:

-(2) The indent is the space between a bullet and the text, so controlling indents are all about controlling upper/lower triangles on the ruler and the spaces between them.
+2. The indent is the space between a bullet and the text.
+So controlling indents is all about controlling upper/lower triangles on the ruler and the spaces between them.

-(3) You can just drag upper/lower triangle to the position you want to make indents.
+3. You can just drag the upper/lower triangle to the position you want to make indents.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.